How to Dehydrate Cilantro – Dehydrating Cilantro, A Step-by-Step Guide

 Cilantro dehydrates down quite a bit.
 After 18 to 24 hours of drying at 135 °F / 57 °C the cilantro will likely be fully dehydrated.
 Remember to use drying times as a guide.

 Warm cilantro still in the food dehydrator will feel somewhat bendy, and you may believe it needs more drying time.
-Simply unplug the dehydrator and let everything cool down.
+Unplug the dehydrator and let everything cool down.
 Then check again to be sure.
-The cilantro pieces are brittle and should easily crush into smaller pieces when done.
+When done, the cilantro pieces are brittle and should easily crush into smaller pieces.

 closeup of dehydrated cilantro on a dehydrator tray | dehydrating cilantro | how to dehydrate cilantro | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage